A definitive end to a frustrating afternoon. (Warning: contains some 'salty' language)

 The Chainsaw Incident

 My dad learned the basics of electricity and wiring during his time in the Navy and he used that training when he did odd jobs of electrical work for many of our rural neighbors.
 He was careful and conscientious when it came to wiring.
 No shortcuts allowed and he always followed his well-worn copy of the National Electrical Code.
-At one point he even tried to get a license to be a ‘real’ electrician, but Montana State regulations got in the way.
-The written test was easy, it was ‘open book’ and the license fee wasn’t out of reach.
+At one point he even tried to get a license to be a ‘real’ electrician, but State regulations got in the way.
+The written test was easy enough, it was ‘open book’ and the license fee wasn’t out of reach.
 A four year apprenticeship requirement was the sticking point.
 The nearest licensed electrician was located fifty miles away.
 Dad wasn’t able to work out a deal to be a ‘remote’ apprentice, so he would do local wiring jobs as a 'consultant'.
-If anyone ever asked, the homeowner would say he did the actual work by himself.
+If anyone ever asked, the homeowner could say he did the actual work by himself.

 Adding new wiring to an existing house could get complicated.
 It usually meant adding a new circuit breaker and might even require a whole new electrical panel if no slots were available.
 You had to crawl under the house with the spiders or into the attic with the wasps to route the new wires.
 No one wanted big holes in the wall, so you’d have to cut out an opening the size of the outlet box.
 Then you’d wiggle and twist and push the wires until they reached the right spot.
 The wire wasn’t very flexible, so it could be a struggle for one person to get it in place.